d4rkforce/clewareADC/README.rst

 Usage
 -----
-The folowing code will list all connected USB-ADC 2 devices, connect to the first device it finds and print ten values from both channels, scaled with 13.621V:
+The folowing code will list all connected USB-ADC 2 devices, connect to the first device it finds and print ten values from both channels, scaled by 13.621V:

 .. code:: python